the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 # leanpub-end-insert
 ~~~~~~~

 Next, we'll use **React props** to pass the list of items to the List component.
 The variable is called `stories` in the App component and we pass it under this name to the List component.
-However, in the List component's instantiation, it is assigned to the `list` HTML attribute:
+However, in the List component's instantiation, it is assigned to a new `list` HTML attribute:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~